OpenVPN/openvpn/doc/man-sections/vpn-network-options.rst

     connecting client.
 Only use when none of the connecting clients are Windows systems.

-  :code:`subnet`
-    Use a subnet rather than a point-to-point topology by configuring the tun interface with a local IP address and subnet mask, similar to the topology used in ``--dev tap`` and ethernet bridging mode.
-This mode allocates a single IP address per connecting client and works on Windows as well.

-  *Note:* Using ``--topology subnet`` changes the interpretation of the arguments of ``--ifconfig`` to mean "address netmask", no longer "local remote".
+  *Note:* Using ``--topology subnet`` changes the interpretation of the arguments of ``--ifconfig`` to mean "address netmask", and not "local remote".

 --tun-mtu args